Mehulraj21/Cloud-Computing-Basics/README.md

-Bus Payment and Ticketing System on AWS: Summary
+                                                                                Bus Payment and Ticketing System on AWS
-Plan the System Architecture:

 Frontend: User interface for booking and payments (e.g., a web or mobile app).
 Backend: API to handle bookings, ticket generation, and payment processing.